syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Exporting.md

 Exporting feature provides support to export Grid data into excel, word and PDF files.
 The tool bar has ExcelExport, WordExport, PdfExport icons that are used to perform exporting.
 When you click the toolbar exporting icon, it internally invokes the export() public method of Grid object to make export.
 You can also invoke export() method manually to make export.

+## Server dependencies

+Export Helper functions are available in the assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
+Full list of assemblies needed for the grid export is as follows.

+    1. Syncfusion.EJ
+    2. Syncfusion.EJ.Export
+    3. Syncfusion.Linq.Base
+    4. Syncfusion.Compression.Base
+    5. Syncfusion.DocIO.Base
+    6. Syncfusion.XlsIO.Base
+    7. Syncfusion.PDF.Base

 ## ASP

 In ASP, exporting is achieved by using Grid control server side method.
 Using Export() server method in Grid server side event, you can export the Grid into excel, PDF and word documents.